California Sex Offender Registry Removal

 -

-The sex offender registration requirements are summarized on the Sex Offender Registration – Change of Address / Annual or Other Update form (FORM CJIS8102S) that you sign during a registration appointment, which is available here: However, this form does not address every situation that arises in life, and for these, an attorney’s advice can be helpful.
+The sex offender registration requirements are summarized on the Sex Offender Registration – Change of Address / Annual or Other Update form (FORM CJIS8102S) that you sign during a registration appointment.
+However, this form does not address every situation that arises in life, and for these, an attorney’s advice can be helpful.
 Such situations include:

 • How do I know when to register the address of a place that I regularly visit besides my home?